 When to fly?

-Winter is, unsurprisingly, the off season, yet those hardy enough to brave the Scandinavian winter can find cheaper flights at this time and will discover Copenhagen with uncrowded museums, galleries and restaurants.
+Winter is, unsurprisingly, the off season, yet those hardy enough to brave the Scandinavian winter can find cheap flights to Copenhagen at this time and will discover the city with uncrowded museums, galleries and restaurants.

 Every year Copenhagen Carnival’s festivities are spread out over three days and it has developed into the largest Danish festival for music, attracting more than 100,000 spectators.
 Throughout the carnival are parades of samba and steelpan music along with number other music styles, however the main parade takes place on the Saturday which travels from Kongens Nytory to The City Hall Square along the pedestrian street Stroget.